diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 Finally, to connect Spark SQL to an existing Hive installation, you must copy your hive-site.xml file to Spark’s configuration directory ($SPARK_HOME/conf).
 If you don’t have an existing Hive installation, Spark SQL will still run.

-Note that if you don’t have an existing Hive installation, Spark SQL will create its own Hive metastore (metadata DB) in your program’s work directory, called metastore_db.
+`Note that if you don’t have an existing Hive installation, Spark SQL will create its own Hive metastore (metadata DB) in your program’s work directory, called metastore_db`.
 In addition, if you attempt to create tables using HiveQL’s CREATE TABLE statement (not CREATE EXTERNAL TABLE), they will be placed in the /user/hive/warehouse directory on your default filesystem (either your local filesystem, or HDFS if you have a hdfs-site.xml on your classpath).

 ### Using Spark SQL in Applications
 To use Spark SQL this way, we construct a HiveContext (or SQLContext for those wanting a stripped-down version) based on our SparkContext.
 This context provides additional functions for querying and interacting with Spark SQL data.
 Using the HiveContext, we can build SchemaRDDs, which represent our structure data, and operate on them with SQL or with normal RDD operations like map().